 Who receives music therapy?

-Our Music Therapist works closely with the neuro rehabilitation team, but does see all patient populations by referral basis.
+We work closely with the neurorehabilitation program team, but does see all patient populations by referral basis.

 For more information on music therapy please visit The American Music Therapy Association.